 How do I know if my batched cocktail is no longer good?

-Do spirits always stay good after opening?
+Does spirits always stay good after opening?

 Recommendation